thejeanlouw/rAIven/README.md

-# rAIven
+# skeletIO
-Framework For Interconnected, Queriable, and Tech Independent Models
+Framework For Interconnected business